LabAutomationAndScreening/biotasker/README.md

+## Initializing Nuxt for the app
+At the root of the repo, run `pnpm dlx nuxi@latest init biotasker_app` Select "overwrite directory", `pnpm` and do not initialize git repository.

 ## Updating from the template
 This repository uses a copier template.
 To pull in the latest updates from the template, use the command: